acooks/rapido/docs/network_device_driver_guide.md

 Rather than defining the variables in rapido.conf, the test suite configuration is contained in a test script and passed to the test suite by rapido at run-time.
 This enables multiple test VMs to run concurrently.

+Rapido copies [the network driver test suite](https://github.com/acooks/net-driver-test) to `/net-test/` and calls the `start.sh` script.

 Here is an example script with the test configuration variables:

 	#!/usr/bin/bash